 US specialty jewelers are in a tough spot, but trying to fight their way out by trying something new in what is otherwise a very conservative consumer market.
 The rise of branded diamonds on one hand, and of lab-grown on the other provides retailers with a way to improve margins and turn, and by that, give them a lifeline they were missing.

-At the same time, some are not adjusting to the changes and are being forced out of the market, as attested by the decline in number of doors.
+At the same time, some are not adjusting to the changes and are being forced out of the jewelry market, as attested by the decline in number of doors.
 The deteriorating state of malls is hurting many retailers as well.
 Which leads to the question – what should we expect from the Las Vegas trade shows this year?
 A safe guess is that higher-end jewelry, especially the more recognized brands as well as branded diamonds, will attract retailer attention and do well.
 Lab-grown looks set to take another bite into the business and grab more market share.
 Much hinges on the level of inventory at retail, as wholesalers’ willingness to lower prices further is very limited.
 I suspect it will be a mixed bag, yet, after the show, many will go home concluding it was better than the Las Vegas trade fairs they had in the last two years.

-On a self-serving note, on Sunday, June 4 at 2 pm, I’ll be giving a presentation with Desiree Hanson on the US retail market, drawing from the NPD data.
+On a self-serving note, on Sunday, June 4 at 2 pm, I’ll be giving a presentation with Desiree Hanson on the US retail jewelry market, drawing from the NPD data.
 The presentation will be at Tradewinds C/D, Pool Level of Mandalay Bay, Las Vegas.
 See here for more details.